wowczarek/pbnet/README.md

 ### State machine on the PB-2000 side

-**On the PB-2000 side, there is no state really**, everything happens on demand.
+**On the PB-2000 side, there is no state really**, everything happens on demand:

-- When `pkt_get` is called, the loop waiting for packets starts by sending the `RTX` byte, so the host knows it can forward a packet to PB, and while waiting for packets, PB responds to an `ACK` byte with another `ACK` (but this clears the RX buffer on the PB side).
+- When `pkt_get()` is called, the loop waiting for packets starts by sending the `RTX` byte, so the host knows it can forward a packet to PB, and while waiting for packets, PB responds to an `ACK` byte with another `ACK` (but this clears the RX buffer on the PB side).
 This way, the pbnet daemon on the host and any application using PBNET on the PB-2000 can be started in any order.

-- When `pkt_send` is called, the PB-2000 just encodes and sends the whole packet block by block, ending with a `SEP` byte, and then awaits an `ACK` from the host to confirm that the packet was received.
+- When `pkt_send()` is called, the PB-2000 just encodes and sends the whole packet block by block, ending with a `SEP` byte, and then awaits an `ACK` from the host to confirm that the packet was received.

 ### State machine on the host side